 Hildegard of Bingen music for the Medieval Period

-Hildegard of Bingen music and other Medieval period contemporaries
+Hildegard of Bingen music and Medieval contemporaries

 Origins of Hildegard of Bingen Music

 Hildegard described the origins of her music as sounds she had heard with her “inner ear”.
-As with many of her undertakings, Hildegard felt compelled to develop the resources to bring her inner music to her outer ear.
+As with many of her undertakings, Hildegard felt compelled to develop the resources necessary to bring her inner music to her outer ear.

 Hildegard’s Boundless Creativity

-Her use of Modern Tonality
+Her use of Tonality